hyunjink12/blackscholes_pricing_v1/README.md

 The difference between a 4-week and 6-month rate is usually small enough that it barely moves output.
 You can instead opt to use the 3-month T-Bill rate found here: https://fred.stlouisfed.org/series/DGS3MO.

-Much of the options flow is composed of short-dated (30-90 days) contracts.
+Much of the options flow is comprised of short-dated (30-90 days) contracts.
 Liquidity matters, and so in practice, most people use the 3-Month T-Bill.

 If you are pricing LEAPS, swap the 3-month for the apporpriate maturity.